tanjeffreyz/planit/src/resources/templates/readme_template.md

 <a href="#"><img src="docs/commit_changes.png" height="20px" /></a>.

-9. That's it! <b>Planit</b> will start retrieving assignment information roughly once every hour and update your personal planner at the link below, which you can visit on any of your devices.
+9. That's it! <b>Planit</b> will start retrieving assignment information roughly once every hour and update your personal planner at the link below, which you can visit (and bookmark!) on any of your devices.
 ```
 https://YOUR_USERNAME.github.io/REPOSITORY_NAME
 ```